henningmyhrvold/dotfiles/README.md

 There are many ways to manage your dotfiles.
-I use an [Ansible playbook](https://github.com/justunsix/dotfiles-playbook) which installs and configures machines I use from base installation using package managers.
+I use an [Ansible playbook](https://github.com/justunsix/dotfiles-playbook) which installs and configures machines I use.